HOW WE CAN HELP

 Provide your name, address, and the number of outdoor cats that you are feeding.
 LUYE’s team will assist as best we can in the order that requests are received.

-Weekly appointments are limited.
+Weekly appointments are limited to 10 cats (and we have a waiting list).
 We transport every Tuesday morning with returns on Wednesday.
 Our clinic partner is the ASPCA Spay/Neuter Alliance (ASNA) in Asheville NC.

 Need shelter assistance?
 Call Haywood County Animal Services at 828-456-5338.